Syphen21/Dog-s-Bite/README.md

 Key Features:

-Responsive Design: Ensures an optimal viewing experience across all devices with a flexible and fluid layout Sticky Header: Features a sticky header with a login form and toggle navbar menu effect for easy navigation.
-Modern Technologies: Utilizes HTML5, CSS3, Bootstrap 5, and jQuery to create a dynamic and interactive interface.
+Responsive Design: Ensures an optimal viewing experience across all devices with a flexible and fluid layout/n Sticky Header: Features a sticky header with a login form and toggle navbar menu effect for easy navigation/n Modern Technologies: Utilizes HTML5, CSS3, Bootstrap 5, and jQuery to create a dynamic and interactive interface.
 Pre-designed Pages: Includes over ten pre-designed HTML5 template files for essential sections such as Home, About, Services, Products, Pricing Plan, Blog, Team, Testimonials, and Contact
 Customizable: Offers flexible and well-commented code, making it easy to customize to meet your specific needs